-Failing to take action could result in someone fraudulently opening another Chime account in your name and in doing so, ruining your banking history and potentially costing you a lot of money (among other potential costly issues).
+Failing to take action COULD result in someone successfully opening a Chime account in your name and wreaking havoc on your financial history.

 Why You Probably Received a Random Chime Card in the Mail

-Unfortunately, it’s likely the reason you randomly got a Chime card in the mail is because someone has committed fraud and has tried to open a Chime bank account using your name and information.
+It’s likely because someone has committed fraud and has tried to open a Chime account using your name and information.

-Thankfully this time anyway, the Chime card associated with this new account was sent to your mailing address and consequently you were notified - but I wouldn’t count on that happening again making it crucial for you to take action as soon as you can to keep your banking history and finances as safe as possible.
+I wouldn’t count on that happening again, so it’s crucial for you to take action as soon as you can to keep your history and finances as safe as possible.

 The first thing you should do is contact Chime support to notify them of the issue.